Corals & Coral Reefs Information

 Corals are in fact ancient animals whose fossil records date back as far as 520 million years, these Cambrian period fossils are rare records; more are recorded from the Ordovician period dating back some 100 million years.
 Corals are made up of colonies of genetically identical polyps.
 A polyp is a simple sac like animal related to Jelly fish and Anemones.
 They are part of the Phylum Cnidaria.
-These polyps and corals come in 2 main categories Soft and Hard Corals.
-Each individual Polyp is a few millimeter in diameter and a few centimeters in length.
-They are made up of a simple stomach, mouth and have a set of tentacles that surround the mouth which contain stinging cells called Nematocysts.
+These polyps and corals eat in 2 main categories Soft and Hard Corals.
+Each individual is a few millimeter in diameter and a few centimeters in length.
+They are made of a simple stomach, mouth and have a set of tentacles that surround the mouth which contain stinging cells called Nematocysts.

 Soft Corals come in many forms, from sea fans, sea whips and branching tree-like structures.
 They have no hard skeleton, instead they have tissues toughened by the presence of tiny skeletal elements known as sclerites; this too is made from calcium carbonate.
 Most soft coral species are connected by a network of cells called Coenosarc, this is a thick network and allows the polyps to be deeply embedded for protection.
 For tree and whip like soft corals they have a central axial skeleton embedded in the tissue matrix composed of either fibrous protein called Gorgonin or of a calcified material.